How to start a cleaning business in 2022 Just 7 steps - Jobidea24

 The cost and quantity of supplies you need depend entirely on the services you offer and the number of customers you have.
 You can buy bulk items from retailers like Sam's Club or Costco if you clean a few apartments weekly.

 Some customers may want you to use your product.
-Wholesalers may require proof of the legitimacy of your business, but if you are making a big deal, finding a discount from a supplier once your business is registered should be fine.
+Wholesalers may require proof of your business's legitimacy, but if you are making a big deal, finding a discount from a supplier once your company is registered should be fine.

 Equipment